-Bak kwa 肉干 is the Chinese version of pork jerky, made by thinly sliced or minced pork, seasoned with soy sauce and sugar, and grilled over charcoal with open fire.
-Bak kwa, as pronounced in Hokkien, is my favorite snack, especially during Chinese New Year.
+Bak Kwa (肉干, rou gan) is the Chinese version of pork jerky, made with thinly sliced or minced pork, seasoned with soy sauce and sugar, and grilled over charcoal with an open fire.
+Bak Kwa, pronounced in Hokkien, is my favorite snack, especially during Chinese New Year.

-The idea of making bak kwa leads me to an extensive search on the internet and books for the best recipe.
+The idea of making bak kwa (Chinese pork jerky) leads me to an extensive search on the internet and books for the best recipe.

-Living in an apartment also means I have to forgo the idea of grilling it on the barbecue pit.
+Living in an apartment also means I have to forgo grilling it on the barbecue pit.

 Here is my surprisingly simple method to make bak kwa. it gets universal approval from all my testers for its tastes and is comparable to any famous brand in town.

-If you want to try your hand making bak kwa, this recipe will likely be the easiest and delicious one.
+If you want to try your hand at making bak kwa, this recipe will likely be the easiest and most delicious one.

 Let’s get into the details.

-1. The beat choice of meat for making bak kwa
+1. The best choice of meat for making bak kwa

 The most popular meat for bak kwa is pork.
-You can substitute it with chicken meat for a pork-free version.
+You can substitute it with chicken meat to make chicken bak kwa.
 In this case, chicken thigh meat is better than breast meat because it is juicier.

 The more elegant bak kwa is made with thinly sliced pork, which is pricier and regarded as of better grade.
-However, it is difficult to make it at home because you need to slice the large pieces of meat thinly.
+However, making it at home is difficult because you must slice the large pieces of meat thinly.

 The more common bak kwa is made with ground pork.
-If you mince the pork yourself, I suggest using pork butt, which has some fat.
-Cut the pork into small pieces and ground it to a paste with the food processor.
+If you mince the pork yourself, I suggest using pork butt, which has a good amount of fat.
+Cut the pork into small pieces and grind it to a paste with the food processor.

-As an alternative, you can save time by using ground pork sold at the butcher.
+Alternatively, you can save time using ground meat sold at the butcher.
 Make sure it has a fat content of 20 to 30 percent.
-Bak kwa made with lean meat alone is dry and hard.
+Bak Kwa, made with lean meat alone, is dry and hard.

 2. The best seasoning for making bak kwa

 The main seasonings for bak kwa are sugar and soy sauce.
-Sugar provides the dark caramelized color and the flavor is complemented with soy sauce.
+Sugar provides a dark caramelized color, complementing the flavor with soy sauce.

 Regular sugar is good enough to make bak kwa, but adding some honey can improve the flavor.
-Some recipes also use maltose, which is a common ingredient in Chinese cooking.
-Reduce the amount of sugar accordingly to get the right level of sweetness If you want to use sugar or maltose,
+Some recipes also use maltose, a common ingredient in Chinese cooking.
+Reduce the amount of sugar accordingly to get the right level of sweetness.
+If you want to use sugar or maltose,

 Two types of soy sauces can be used to make bak kwa.
 Dark soy sauce darkens the color to make it look more attractive.
-Light soy sauce improves the flavor and is a better choice to provide saltiness to the pork jerky.
+Light soy sauce improves the flavor and is a better choice for the pork jerky’s saltiness.
 Since I use fish sauce in my recipe, I have decided to omit the light soy sauce, but you add some if you like its taste.

-Red bean curds, red yeast rice, and artificial coloring are included in some recipes to give it a reddish color.
+Some recipes include red bean curds, red yeast rice, and artificial coloring to give it a reddish color.
 I do not use any of these items as my bak kwa looks attractive without these ingredients.

 Note: The amount of seasonings in the following recipes is based on my preference.
-You can use it out of the box or adjust the amount to suit your taste buds.
+You can use it out of the box or adjust the amount to suit your taste.

 3. Combine the ingredients and rest

-The preparation of bak kwa is straightforward.
-All you need is to mix the seasonings and the ground meat.
-Mix it very well with a pair of chopsticks, or use the traditional method by lifting the meat paste and smash it into the bowl repeatedly.
-This step alters the meat’s texture and helps the meat absorb the liquid seasonings, and turns into a gooey paste.
+The preparation of the meat jerky is straightforward.
+All you need is to mix the seasonings and the minced meat.
+Mix it very well with a pair of chopsticks, or use the traditional method by repeatedly lifting the meat paste and smashing it into the bowl.
+This step alters the meat’s texture, helps it absorb the liquid seasonings, and turns it into a gooey paste.
 I use this ‘smashing’ method to prepare my Chinese meatballs.

 Let the meat paste rest in the refrigerator for an hour until the meat absorbs all the liquid seasonings.

-4. Spread the meat paste to a thin sheet
+4. Spread the meat paste onto a thin sheet

-Once the meat paste is ready, spread it to form a thin layer on a piece of baking paper.
+Once the meat paste is ready, spread it to form a thin layer on baking paper.